-The Capacity Strategy for timetable 2027 is an indicative document describing the planning procedures on the Infrabel Network for the concerned timetable in line with the TTR principles.
-The goal of this capacity strategy is to test the updated process after the first evaluations of the documents for timetable 2025 and 2026 and evaluate the concept and the manner in which Infrabel is elaborating the document further.
+The Capacity Strategy for timetable 2028 is an indicative document describing the planning procedures on the Infrabel Network for the concerned timetable in line with the TTR principles.
+The goal of this Capacity Strategy is to test the updated process after the first evaluations of the documents for timetable 2025 to 2027 and evaluate the concept and the manner in which Infrabel is elaborating the document further.